skillrepos/ai-3in1/labs.md

 <br><br>

 3. Let's create a vector database of our local python files.
 Run the program to index those as below.
-You'll see the program loading the embedding model that will turn the code chunks into numeric represenations in the vector database and then it will read and index our *.py files.
+You'll see the program loading the embedding model that will turn the code chunks into numeric represenations in the vector database and then it will read and index our *.py files. **When you run the command below, there will be a very long pause while things get loaded.**

 ```
 python tools/index_code.py